 Today, Corky is locked inside one of SeaWorld’s tiny tanks, swimming in endless circles.
 Her siblings and other members of her pod still swim freely in the ocean, but the only life that Corky knows is one of deprivation, suffering, and loss.

-On this page, you can learn more about Corky and then join the hundreds of thousands of people calling on SeaWorld to release the long-suffering orcas it holds captive into coastal sanctuaries, where they can experience some semblance of the natural lives that they’ve been denied for so long.
+On this page, you can learn more about Corky and then join the hundreds of thousands of people calling on SeaWorld to release the long-suffering orcas it holds captive into seaside sanctuaries, where they can experience some semblance of the natural lives that they’ve been denied for so long.

 It’s time for change.